PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 06:00:13
+Last updated: 2024-04-12 06:00:50
-Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo